 Explore Courses

-Looking for a good GRE vocabulary list?
-You should know that a basic list will help you immensely for preparing for the GRE test.
-There are multiple such lists that are available.
-However, you should focus on some core words that stand out more than others.
-This will help you build up your vocabulary in the right manner.
+Are you looking for a good GRE vocabulary list?
+You should know that a comprehensive list will help you immensely in preparing for the GRE 2024 test.
+There are multiple such lists available online and even offline.
+However, you should focus on lists with core words that stand out more than others.
+This will help you build up your vocabulary in the right way.

 Useful Vocabulary List for GRE

-• Aberration- This means something that departs from anything conventional or expected.
+1. Aberration- Something that departs from anything conventional or expected.

-• Blight- Means anything that damages, destroys, or spoils any item.
+2. Blight- Anything that damages, destroys, or spoils any item.
 For instance, blighting a crop or damaging it.

-• Bolster- It means strengthening or providing support to something.
+3. Bolster- Strengthening or providing support to something.

-• Opaque- Something which is non-transparent or something hard to see through.
+9. Opaque- Something which is non-transparent or hard to see through.

-• Volatile- Anything which is frequently changing, and unpredictable.
+14. Volatile- Anything that is frequently changing, and unpredictable.
 For instance, the stock market can be volatile

 Recommended Reads: